SublimeText/WordHighlight/README.markdown

 	Normally the color of the highlights is the same as the color of comments in your code.
-If you'd like to customize the color, add the below to your color scheme file and change EDF2E9 to whatever color you want, then change color_scope_name to the scope name in the block you added.
+If you'd like to customize the color, add the below to your color scheme .tmTheme file and change EDF2E9 to whatever color you want, then change color_scope_name to the scope name in the block you added.
 If you'd like to specify a background color, uncomment the background part in the example below and set "draw_outlined" to "false").